 Several AAI staff members participated in invasive plant removal at Rock Creek Park, where a National Park Service technician guided the group in helping to clean up a section of the park by removing the invasive garlic mustard plant.
 The volunteers worked for several hours and were able to remove more than a dozen bags of the harmful plant, improving the chances of several natural species of plants to repopulate the park.

 Rachael’s Women’s Shelter and the Mt.
 Carmel House provide care and services to homeless and formerly homeless women.
 At the Rachael’s Women’s Shelter, volunteers cleaned, organized donated clothing, and served lunch, and volunteers at Mt.
 Carmel helped to stain the shelter’s back deck.

-For more information on how you can volunteer at any of these locations, click the links below:blog comments powered by Disqus
+For more information on how you can volunteer at any of these locations, click the links below:comments powered by Disqus